salrashid123/gce_metadata_server/README.md

 netsh interface ipv4 add address "Loopback Pseudo-Interface 1" 169.254.169.254 255.255.0.0
 ```

-* **3. Run socat**

-You need to install a utility to map port :80 traffic since REST calls to the metadata server are HTTP.
+To perform the relay of traffic to port 80 You need to install a utility to map port :80 traffic since REST calls to the metadata server are HTTP.
 The following usees `socat`:
 ```
 sudo apt-get install socat